-You can find a super cute carrousel near Trocadéro and if you’re already in the area, it’s worth to stop by for some photos.
-The carrousel is really photogenic in itself but the bonus is that you can have both the Eiffel Tower and the carrousel in the frame at the same time which definitely makes it one of the best Instagram spots in Paris.
+You can find a super cute carousel near Trocadéro and if you’re already in the area, it’s worth stopping by for some photos.
+The carousel is really photogenic in itself but the bonus is that you can have both the Eiffel Tower and the carrousel in the frame at the same time which definitely makes it one of the best Instagram spots in Paris.

 Location on Google Maps: Trocadéro Carousel

-How to get there: Just walk down on the stairs from Trocadéro, start walking towards Pont d’léna and you will find the carrousel on the right hand side of the park, close to the road and the bridge.
+How to get there: Just walk down the stairs from Trocadéro, start walking towards Pont d’léna and you will find the carrousel on the right-hand side of the park, close to the road and the bridge.

 SHOP MY OUTFIT